 One day, as anticipated, these charming individuals visited the peaceful forest glades, their sweet voices singing the forest.
 They made an effort to get a glimpse of Rshyasringa, the ascetic of celestial brilliance who lived a blissful life and practised austerities, from a distance.
 The peaceful spell of Rshyasringa’s existence abruptly changed when he stumbled upon that multitude of gorgeous women who had wandered into the forest with a purpose.
 He had never left the hermitage and had never seen anyone other than his father.
 These women soon surrounded Rshyasringa and grilled him with inquiries.
 “Brahmin!
 How are you managing here?
 Why do you wander these barren, empty forests?”
 Having never witnessed such beauty, Rshyasringa experienced a wave of friendship and the want to speak with them.
 “I’m Vibhandaka’s son, and my name is Rshyasringa.
 My actions and name are well known throughout the entire planet.”
 The damsels accepted Rshyasringa’s invitation to stay at his hermitage.
 When he arrived, he treated them with respect as was customary and gave them fruits of the wild and roots to bathe their feet in.
 The courtesans wanted to stay, but they were scared of the sage Vibhandaka and opted not to risk his wrath.
 Before they went, they gave Rshyasringa some food and sweet meat that they had brought with them but that he had never seen before.
 The courtesans left the area on the pretence that they had religious rites to perform because it was time to return.

 Rshyasringa got depressed and roamed aimlessly after the maidens gone.
 When he returned the following day to the location where he had first encountered the attractive courtesans, they were overjoyed to see him and extended an invitation for him to return with them to their hermitage where they would lavishly welcome him.
-Bewitched Rshyasringa, seduced by the human snares’ allures, gave in to their charms and was drawn away from the forest and his innocence as a result.
+Bewitched Rshyasringa, tempted by the human snares’ allures, gave in to their charms and was drawn away from the forest and his innocence as a result.
 Parjanya unleashed torrents of rain on the dry ground as soon as Rshyasringa stepped foot in Angada.
 Romapada went to meet Rshyasringa and bowed down to him in gratitude for providing rain to the nation.
 Additionally, he requested protection from Vibhandaka’s anger for taking Rshyasringa.
 When Romapada’s demands were satisfied, Shanta was given to Rishyasringa as his wife, and he experienced immense peace and contentment.

 Sanath Kumara’s narration was resumed by Sumantra.
 “A king who is dazzling, affluent, and committed to the truth will be born into the Ikshvaku dynasty.
 He will be known as Dasaratha, a man of many virtues who keeps his word, and he will later become friends with Romapada.
 According to the narrative, the renowned monarch Dasaratha, who was a champion of morality and truth and the leader of the people, would travel to Romapada and ask him to send Rshyasringa to perform the ritual sacrifice for the summoning of progeny so that the Ikshvaku dynasty may continue unhindered.